Henryabgaryan/ML-Music-Harmonization/README.md

 # ML-Music-Harmonization

+Melody is the basis for every musical piece.
+However, a world with only single-melody pieces would be a sad thing to imagine.
+Classical music through its existence has developed methods for accompanying the melody.
+One of the common tools is harmonization, which is the process of designating chords to each note of the melody.
+Chords typically consist of three notes.
+Our project will discuss the problem of harmonizing a melody: assigning apropriate chords for a given melody or musical phrase.
+We will feed the machine learning algorithm pieces of classical music after a thorough analysis of which it will be able to deduce the principles of classical harmony and ultimately harmo-nize a given melody.

 How to run “ML_Project_Clean.ipynb” file on our dataset

 1. Create new folder with name “a” inside of the bin folder in Google Collab.